scalr-cookbooks/rackspace_timezone/README.md

 Copyright © 2013 Lawrence Leonard Gilbert <larry@L2G.to>
 Copyright © 2013 Elan Ruusamäe <glen@delfi.ee>
 Copyright © 2013 fraD00r4 <frad00r4@gmail.com>
-Copyright @ 2014 Rackspace, US, Inc.
+Copyright @ 2014 Rackspace, US Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the